Interested in starting a career in Financial Services?

 Changes to the financial advice regulatory regime

-You should be aware that new legislation affecting financial advisers comes into effect in early 2021.
+New legislation affecting financial advisers comes into effect on 15th March 2021.
 As part of the changes, the Government is removing the three current adviser types – Registered Financial Adviser (RFA), Authorised Financial Adviser (AFA) and QFE adviser – and all advisers will need to meet the same standards.

 The new legislation includes a new Code of Professional Conduct for Financial Advice Services which specifies new minimum competency requirements.

-For Individuals seeking to complete the Level 5, version 1 qualification (for AFAs)
+For Individuals seeking to complete Level 5, version 1 qualification (for AFAs)

-The current Code of Professional Conduct for Authorised Financial Advisers, remains in place until the start of the new financial advice regime in early 2021.
+The current Code of Professional Conduct for Authorised Financial Advisers, remains in place until the start of the new financial advice regime on 15th March 2021.

 The Financial Advice strand of Version 1 of the qualification can only be assessed through the Skills centrally administered assessment process.
 This includes a one hour multi-choice exam to demonstrate understanding of the legislative framework and the submission of a portfolio of evidence demonstrating professional advice process and application of legislative responsibilities.

 It is important that candidates are aware of the very particular marking criteria which are used for the exam and the portfolio assessment.
-More information on these criteria can be found in our Financial Advice Strand Assessment Document.
+More information on these criteria can be found in our More information on these criteria can be found in our Financial Advice Strand Assessment Document.

 My Skills Portal